pflanze/functional-perl/README.md

-The normal `perl Makefile.PL; make test && make install` process should work as well, but it hasn't been tested well and the repository is probably going to be split into or will produce several separate CPAN packages in the future, thus don't rely on installation process working the way it is right now.
+The normal `perl Makefile.PL; make test && make install` process should work as well, but it hasn't been tested well and the repository is probably going to be split into or will produce several separate CPAN packages in the future, thus don't rely on the installation process working the way it is right now.

 ## Dependencies